Board of Directors and Officers 2017-18

 History: PITMS was created in 1998 by a group of citizens who sought to preserve and restore the 1905 Keeper's House at Presque Isle’s New Lighthouse.
 Restoration of the Keeper’s House was a labor of love which took more than five years.
 Now operated as a museum, the 1905 House remains our core responsibility and primary passion.

 Leadership: A Board of Directors is responsible for guiding the Museum Society in accordance with its By-Laws.
-The Board oversees volunteer staffing of the 1905 House, care and safekeeping of property and artifacts, and gift shop operations.
+The Board oversees volunteer staffing of the 1905 House, care and safekeeping of property and artifacts, and manages publicity and promotion.
 In addition, the Board works with Presque Isle Township to maintain a strong partnership which benefits the lighthouse parks, visitors, and local residents.

 Use of Funds: All surplus funds — that is, all revenue in excess of what is needed to operate the Parks — is used exclusively for maintenance and restoration of the Lights and buildings.
-This includes proceeds from operation of the Gift Shops.
 The PITMS Board ensures that these surplus funds are spent in conformity with the Society’s mission.

 Meetings of the Board